 Biofeedback therapy is another Medicare-covered diagnostic tool that helps patients gain better control over their pelvic floor muscles.
 This technique typically involves the use of an internal vaginal probe, which provides real-time feedback about muscle activity.
 By seeing how their muscles respond on a monitor, patients can learn how to contract and relax them more effectively.

-While biofeedback can improve bladder control and decrease urgency, it is primarily used as a diagnostic tool to assess muscle function rather than a standalone treatment.
+While biofeedback can improve bladder control and decrease urgency, it is primarily used as a diagnostic tool to assess muscle function rather than as a standalone treatment.
 Medicare Part B covers biofeedback therapy when provided by a qualified healthcare professional.

 Electrical Stimulation Devices (Like Elitone)